pydiverse/pydiverse.pipedag/docs/source/reference/config.md

 attrs
 : A place to put an arbitrary, user specific yaml mapping.
   During flow execution you will be able to access these `attrs` using [`ConfigContext.get().attrs`](#ConfigContext.attrs)

+(section-cache_validation)=
+### Cache Validation options

+mode
+: Choose a mode of cache invalidation.

+  Supported values:
+  - `normal`: Normal cache invalidation.
+  - `ignore_fresh_input`: Ignore the output of cache functions that help determine the availability of fresh input.
+        It still calls cache functions, so cache invalidation works interchangibly between ignore_fresh_input True and False.
+  - `force_fresh_input`: Consider all cache function outputs as different and thus make source tasks cache invalid.
+        This option implies `skip_cache_function`.
+  - `disable_caching`: Disable caching and thus force all tasks as cache invalid.
+        This option implies `force_fresh_input`.

+  (default: `normal`)

+disable_cache_function
+: When set to `True`, cache functions are not called.
+This is not compatible with `mode=normal`.
+The difference to `ignore_fresh_input` is that in case mode is set back to `normal`, the cache becomes invalid if disable_cache_function was set to `True` during last run.

+  (default: `False`)

+ignore_task_version
+: When set to `True`, tasks that specify an explicit version for cache invalidation will always be considered cache invalid.
+  This might be useful for instances with short execution time during rapid development cycles when manually bumping version numbers becomes cumbersome.

+  (default: `False`)

 (section-table_store)=
 ### Table Store Config